MT1218/MT1218.github.io/content/post/ENGG3000-Bridge-2025/index.md

 - Shows the real time state of the bridge.
 - Allows the operator to switch between automatic and override modes.
-- Allow control of the bridge, gates and lights in override mode.
+- Allows control of the bridge, gates and lights in override mode.
 - Sends a heartbeat message to the ESP32 every 2 seconds to maintain connection.

 ### High Level Diagram